-The Mid-Year: Progress toward Goal Attainment form and the Mid-year Progress Meeting provide the opportunity for you and your appraisers to formally take stock of the progress you are making toward your professional goals and to modify goals if needed.
+The Mid-Year: Progress toward Goal Attainment form and the Mid-Year Conference provide the opportunity for you and your appraisers to formally take stock of the progress you are making toward your professional goals and to modify goals if needed.
 This conference should be held near the mid-point of the annual evaluation cycle, roughly the second week of December; however, district policy and timelines will determine a specific due date.

 Your appraiser should monitor and provide feedback regarding the progress toward achieving your goals and provide a brief narrative for each goal established in the professional development plan.
 Signatures are required to complete the Mid-Year: Progress toward Goal Attainment form.

 Preparation by the evaluator prior to this conference is important.
 The appraiser should do the following: